Building Superintendent Contract (Quebec)

 When a superintendent arrangement involves a service dwelling — particularly for live-in superintendents who must be available for emergencies — the employment contract plays a critical role in establishing the nature of the housing as an employment benefit rather than an independent tenancy, preventing later legal disputes about the superintendent's right to remain in the dwelling after the employment ends.
 A clearly worded service dwelling clause that references CCQ art.
 1854 and specifies a vacating deadline is essential to protect the building owner's interests.

-For older buildings requiring hazardous materials handling (asbestos abatement, chemical cleaning products), the employment contract should address SIMDUT training obligations and employer-provided safety equipment, ensuring compliance with the LSST and the regulations on workplace hazardous materials.
+For older buildings requiring hazardous materials handling (asbestos abatement, chemical cleaning products), the employment contract should address SIMDUT training obligations and employer-provided safety equipment, confirming compliance with the LSST and the regulations on workplace hazardous materials.
 The contract also serves as the primary document for demonstrating LNT compliance in the event of a complaint to the CNESST by the superintendent.
 A building superintendent contract drafted entirely in French, in compliance with Bill 96, is required for all Quebec employment relationships regardless of the owner's or superintendent's language preferences.
 Even where the parties speak English as their primary language, the LNT and Bill 96 require that the employment agreement be made available in French before it is presented for signature.

 What to Include in Your Building Superintendent Contract (Quebec)